Codelabsys/angular-formly-builder/README.md

 > **Attributes**

 > -  **builder-list:** Optional attribute [Array].
 Dropped fields will be  added to the passed list.
-If passed with value the drop zone will be initialized with those fields. can be used to implement functionalities such as **save and load**.
+If pass a list with values the drop zone will be initialized with those fields. can be used to implement functionalities such as **save and load**.
 > -  **form-fields:** Optional attribute [Array].
-The builder-list will have the built in object hierarchy and properties used for drawing however if you want to modify this hierarchy and add additional properties see **transform function** the customized hierarchy will be added to this list.
+The builder-list will have the built in object hierarchy and properties used for drawing however if you want to modify this hierarchy and add additional properties (see **transform function**).
+The customized hierarchy will be added to this list.
 This can be helpful if you want to export to [angular-formly](http://angular-formly.com/#/)  for example.
 > - **should-update:** Optional callback that will be invoked when a new item is dropped inside the drop zone returning true will allow the element to be added to the drop zone.
 The callback will have the following parameters **children:** current items inside drop zone and **nextComponent:** the new item.

 ----------